oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

   * a space germ in the context of affine schemes is the geometric object arising from a given scheme by localization at a point, leading to the stalk of the structure sheaf at the respective prime ideal.

-  * in the context of singularity theory, the (anti-)equivalence of categories between complex space germs and analytic ``{CC}``-algebras allows the direct definition of a space germ from algebraic data
+  * in the context of singularity theory, the (anti-)equivalence of categories between complex space germs and analytic ``{\mathbb CC}``-algebras allows the direct definition of a space germ from algebraic data

 Note that analytic algebras as mentioned above, have two computational problems.
 On one hand, exact computations can only be performed over fields in OSCAR